NatashaCELloyd/NatashaCELloyd.github.io/index.md

 ### sadly you cannot purchase products online, but email us to order products, or come see us in school!

-* E-mail: lloydn@shsk.org.uk .
+* E-mail: `lloydn@shsk.org.uk` .
-* Click the `Star` button on the top right.
-(OK, this step is facultative, but that would make you a nice person)
+* Click the `Locations` button on the ... to see when and where we are open in school!
-* Click the `Use this template` button on the top right of the page.
+* If you have any problems or queries, don't hesitate to email us, we are always happy to help!
 ### Choose a name for your repository

 Here we have two possibilities: